 Advanced automation services leveraging AI provide an alternative approach.
 For example, chat and messaging services like Facebook Messenger and Kik offer chatbots, which simulate human conversation through AI.
 More than 100,000 chatbots were created in their first year of availability on Messenger, according to VentureBeat.
 A survey by Oracle found that 80 percent of companies will be using chatbots by 2020, Business Insider reports.

-Live!Zilla is a live help and support system that monitors website visitors in real time, based on open source software.
-It is sold as a perpetual license, rather than a subscription, and it protects privacy by running without cookies and with masked IP addresses.
-Live!Zilla integrates with any website and offers support for more than 30 languages.
+CX cloud software by Nice is a live help and support system that monitors website visitors in real-time, based on open-source software.
+It is sold with multiple enterprise license options, rather than a subscription, and integrates with any website and offers support for more than 30 languages.

 Twyla is a mobile-focused AI chatbot provider.
 It works on a variety of channels, including Facebook Messenger, Amazon Alexa, Google Assistant, WeChat, and Telegram, as well as over the web.
 It’s AI learns from uploaded chat logs, and it can be configured to provide the best options, answers and conversational tone.